inBeat/inbeat-website/content/top-influencers/instagram/cosmetics/switzerland/_index.md

 ---
-title: Top 10 Cosmetics Instagram Influencers In Switzerland In 2022
+title: Top 10 Cosmetics Instagram Influencers In Switzerland In 2023
 description: >-
-  Find top cosmetics Instagram influencers in Switzerland in 2022.
-Most popular hashtags: #love #cosmetics #fashion #blogger.
+  Find top cosmetics Instagram influencers in Switzerland in 2023.
+Most popular hashtags: #nyxcosmetics #giveaway #lifestyle #swissinfluencer.
 platform: Instagram
-hits: 20
+hits: 8
-text_top: Identify the top-rated Instagram accounts on inBeat.
+text_top: Identify the most popular Instagram profiles on inBeat.
-text_bottom: Our search engine holds 20 Instagram influencers like this in Switzerland for you to connect with.
+text_bottom: inBeat holds 8 Instagram influencers like this in Switzerland for you to pitch.
 profiles:
   - username: "travelwithaga"
     fullname: >-